osnr/TabFS/extension/safari/README.md

 ### tips

-- To open Web inspector: Safari -> Develop menu -> Web Extension Background Pages -> TabFS
+- To open Web inspector: Safari -> Develop menu -> Web Extension Background Pages -> TabFS.

+  Refreshing this inspector should reload the tabfs filesystem, also.

-- You need to rebuild if you change background.js.
+- You need to rebuild in Xcode any time you change background.js (because the extension files are copied into the extension, rather than running directly from folder as in Firefox and Chrome).
 This is pretty annoying.